 Different types of brachytherapy may be used.
-In one form, hollow catheters (thin tubes) are placed into or around the tumour during Surgery.
+In one form, hollow catheters (thin tubes) are placed into or around the tumor during Surgery.
 They are left in place for several days while the patient stays in the hospital.
 Radioactive materials are put into the tubes for a short time each day.

-In another form, small radioactive pellets (about the size and shape of a grain of rice) are put right into the tumour.
+In another form, small radioactive pellets (about the size and shape of a grain of rice) are put right into the tumor.
 The pellets give off low levels of radioactivity for several weeks and, over time, lose their strength.
 The pellets themselves are just left in place and rarely cause any problems.